How To Attract Your Ideal Customer With Your Facebook Page

 When someone is scrolling their newsfeed, and they see one of your posts, it shows a smaller version of your profile image AND your page name.
 You only have a few seconds to capture this person’s attention.

 Next one of Cindy’s friend’s, Laura, who also loves outdoor yoga, likes the post!
 Laura is intrigued, and wonders who created this post?
 She looks at the page name, “The Majestic Outdoors,” and she is confused.
-Next, she looks at the profile image for more clarity, and man is she stumped.
+Next, she looks at the profile image for more clarity, and she stumped.

 Do you know what Laura does next?
 Yup, she keeps on scrolling!